Commercial film and photography guidelines

 To care for this amazing place and also ensure visitors’ experiences are not impacted, filming and photography activities have special considerations.

-Submit this application (PDF, 2.36 MB) a minimum of two weeks prior to the intended film or photography activities to:
+Submit this application (PDF, 1.66 MB) a minimum of four weeks prior to the intended film or photography activities to:

 Applications will be assessed against Canada's National Parks Act, national historic site regulations and how the initiative would contribute to awareness, education, and appreciation of Parks Canada.
 When reviewing the application, Parks Canada may also consult with indigenous partners in whose traditional territory the filming and/or photography is proposed.
 If approved, a Film/Photography permit will be issued.

 Note: Parks Canada reserves the right to refuse applications that are not in the best interest of the Agency or revoke permission if terms and conditions of the permit are violated.

 We will provide a draft agreement.
 Work together with the Parks Canada liaison to adjust the details of your agreement, based on your needs and our site’s visitor needs and regulations.
 A site visit may be required.

 Obtain comprehensive liability insurance naming “Her Majesty the Queen in right of Canada as represented by Parks Canada Agency” as additional insured, indicating a combined limit of $2,000,000 per incident ($5 million/incident for larger productions), to be carried for the duration of the production on site.

 At least three business days prior to your film date, supply: